 These systems must be capable of performing complex processing where it’s most appropriate—at both the edge and in the cloud.

-While some systems can provide value with low fidelity and high latency, certain IoT use cases require much more real-time data to be effective.
+While some systems can provide value with low fidelity and high latency, certain IoT Applications require much more real-time data to be effective.
 Edge technology is required to process high volumes of data, make decisions in milliseconds or less, and act to potentially prevent damage to the machine or the workpiece.

 Number of Disparate Systems